Right to Acquire

 The Right to Acquire has strict time-scales that must be met by all parties.
 These include:

-Once we've received your application, we must respond to you within four weeks or eight weeks if you have a previous tenancy with a different landlord.
+Once we have received your application, we must respond to you within four weeks or eight weeks if you have a previous tenancy with a different landlord.

 We have eight to twelve weeks to gather all the information needed to go into your sales offer.
 This will detail the property value, discount entitlement and any future cost that you may be responsible for.

 You will have twelve weeks to respond to let us know if you want to proceed.
 This time should be used to read the sales offer thoroughly and get advice on whether this is financially viable for you.

-If accepted, we'll then order the conveyancing plans.
+If accepted, we will then order the conveyancing plans.
 As soon as these are received our solicitors will be instructed.
-You'll now have three months to organise your mortgage and complete the purchase.
+You will now have three months to organise your mortgage and complete the purchase.

-Once you become the homeowner, you'll be fully responsible for all repairs and maintenance to your property, other than communal/external repairs if you live in a flat, but you will still need to pay a contribution for these maintenance costs.
+Once you become the homeowner, you will be fully responsible for all repairs and maintenance to your property, other than communal/external repairs if you live in a flat, but you will still need to pay a contribution for these maintenance costs.

-If you are accepted for the Right to Acquire, we'll need to follow anti-money laundering laws.
-This means we'll need you to confirm how you'll be funding the purchase.
+If you are accepted for the Right to Acquire, we will need to follow anti-money laundering laws.
+This means we will need you to confirm how you'll be funding the purchase.

 Your purchase may be delayed if you don't give us information when requested, or if you do not respond satisfactorily to any questions that may be raised.